-By January 1900, the British were feeling very uneasy they had been beaten at four battles, Colenso (143 killed and 755 wounded, 240 missing), Magersfontein and Stormberg and still had Ladysmith, Kimberley and Mafeking under siege.
+By January 1900, the British were feeling very uneasy they had been beaten at four battles, Colenso (143 killed and 755 wounded, 240 missing), Magersfontein (22 officers and 188 men killed; 46 officers and 629 men wounded; 1 officer and 62 men missing) and Stormberg, and still had Ladysmith, Kimberley and Mafeking under siege.
 Morale among the Boers was high.

-Eland Slaagte 4 VCs
+Eland Slaagz - 4 VCs